-“There is a legal loophole between the special permit and the sanctioning bodies rotation system,” Mendoza exclusively explained to World Boxing News.
+“There is a legal loophole between the special permit and the sanctioning bodies rotation system,” Mendoza explained to World Boxing News.

-With Pulev and Ortiz in the way, it seems highly unlikely Joshua would be able to fend off the duo in order to agree a massive Showtime Pay-Per-View with Wilder, meaning that fight is off the table until the summer barring a startling change of heart.
+Joshua seems unlikely to fend off the duo to agree on a massive Showtime Pay-Per-View with Wilder.
+This means that the fight is off the table until the summer.

-Phil Jay is Editor of World Boxing News.
-Follow on Twitter @PhilDJay
+Phil Jay is the Editor of World Boxing News.
+Follow on Twitter @PhilDJay.